Study and Examination Rules

 10. The term “specialization” means a comprehensive part of the study program chosen by a student upon the rules and conditions stipulated by the accreditation of the given study program or in the Dean’s provision.

 11. The term “study obligations” means the student’s obligations stipulated by the accreditation of the study program and by the curriculum or the individual curriculum.
-The study obligation includes mainly the subject of study, the state final examination or a part thereof, the state doctoral examination, the defence of the final thesis, publication and pedagogical output, professional practice, presentation at a professional conference and sports activities.
+The study obligation includes mainly the subject of study, the state final examination or a part thereof, the defence of the final thesis, publication and pedagogical output, professional practice, presentation at a professional conference and sports activities.

 12. The term “curriculum” means a schedule of time and content sequence of the required completion of study obligations, the form of their study and the way of verification of study results, to be completed by the student in the given Bachelor’s or Master’s degree program.